xoxzo/blog.xoxzo.com/content/Engineering/making-sense-python-environment-en.md

 2. You need to use multiple version of python.
 For example your project must be tested against python2.7, python3.4, python3.6, python3.7 and python3.8.
 In this situation, pyenv can be helpful.

 In short, pyenv give you different version of python.
 But do you still need venv if you already use pyenv?
 In general yes.
 As we can see above, pyenv only give different version of python.
 Back to lesson #2 above, you should always use separate venv for your project.
 The different is that now the python that will be used to create the venv "probably" come from pyenv instead of the system python.
-I put "probably" in quote because you have to very certain here.
+I put "probably" in quote because you have to be very certain here.
 So go back to the first lesson.
 This is one area that trip many people off.
 They don't really know which python they're using, once they have started using pyenv.

 ## Summary
 We have come to an end and hopefully you have better idea now how to setup your python environment.
 Let's recap what we have learned so far:-

 1. Always make sure you know which python you're currently using.
-Check and double check again, always.
+Check, re-check and double check again, always.
 Follow the path mentioned in the error message that should bring you to the actual python being used.
 2. Always use separate venv for each of your project or application that you want to install.
 3. You might want to use multiple versions of python.
 In this case you can use pyenv, or deadsnake ppa if you're on ubuntu.